-- The free Australian health app tracker Wanngi for iPhone or Android has lots of helpful features. - Versus Arthritis (UK) has a free Arthritis Tracker app for iPhone and Android.
-It was originally designed for teens and young adults, but it's popular with adults too. - Arthritis Foundation's (USA) free TRACK + REACT is an online tool created for people with RA to track the connections between what they do and how they feel. - You can also track symptoms simply by adding them to the free 'Notes' app on your smartphone - where you can also upload and save copies of test results. - If you'd prefer to keep track of your symptoms on your computer or with pen and paper, try an internet search for a "symptom tracker template".
-You'll find many free templates that you can either use on your computer or print off and fill in by hand.
+- Arthritis Foundation's (USA) free TRACK + REACT is an online tool created for people with RA to track the connections between what they do and how they feel. - You can also track symptoms simply by adding them to the free 'Notes' app on your smartphone where you can also upload and save copies of test results. - If you'd prefer to keep track of your symptoms on your computer or with pen and paper, try an internet search for a "symptom tracker template".
+You'll find many free templates that you can either use on your computer or you can print off and use by hand.